robertsonics/DaisyExamples/rogue/README.md

 the Daisy Rogue board, as well as to offer a TDM implementation for the PCM1682 multi-channel audio DAC for those wanting to design their own hardware.

 This is a work in progress.
-I am currently providing three example applications:
+I am currently providing two example applications:

-**Osc** - is the Electro-Smith simple oscillator example modified to output on all 10 output channels.

-**Midi** - is a very simple MIDI input test app that blinks the Seed LED

-**SamplePlayer** - is a more serious example that loads ten .wav files from the microSD card, named "sampleX.wav" where X is 1 - 10, into SDRAM.
+**SamplePlayer** - is an example that loads ten .wav files from the microSD card, named "sampleX.wav" where X is 1 - 10, into SDRAM.
 MIDI Note events will play each sample out the corresponding output channel.
 This example demonstrates reading from the microSD card, MIDI input and routing audio via the TDM audio output buffer.

+**TriggerOsc** - is an example that shows how to use the 8 trigger inputs to send send oscillator data to different outputs.

 A schematic for the Daisy Rogue PCB can be found at the bottom of this page: